DelTA: An Online Document-Level Translation Agent Based on Multi-Level Memory: Analysis

 \section{Analysis}

 \paragraph{Ablation Study} Table \ref{tab:ablation} presents an ablation study in the En $\Rightarrow$ Zh direction using \texttt{GPT-3.5-Turbo-0125} as the backbone model.
+For more detailed ablation studies of each memory component and the effects of hyper-parameters, please refer to Appendix \ref{sec:detail_ablation}.
 When provided with context sentences (Model 2), the model exhibits improved translation quality scores, but no significant enhancement in translation consistency is observed.
-The introduction of long-term memory contributes to more consistent translations (Model 3), as evidenced by an increase of 2.22 percentage points in LTCR-1.
+The introduction of long-term memory contributes to more consistent translations (Model 3).
 Incorporating bilingual summaries (Model 6) led to an increase in COMET scores as well as consistency metrics, indicating that this component not only enhances translation quality but also reinforces translation consistency.
 When proper noun records are introduced (Model 7), a slight decrease in sCOMET and dCOMET scores is observed, likely due to the perturbation introduced by incorporating additional information.
 However, translation consistency improves significantly, with LTCR-1 increasing by 3.95 points and $\text{LTCR-1}_\text{f}$ increasing by 1.65 points compared to Model 6.
 Moreover, it is evident that the bilingual summary has a superior impact on both translation quality and consistency compared to using a summary on either the source side or the target side alone.
 Among Models 4, 5, and 6, Bilingual Summary achieves the highest scores across all four metrics.

 \paragraph{Consistency Distance}